anukulpandey/reef-hardhat-example/README.md

-# ERC-20 Token Implementation on PolkaVM
+# Reef Hardhat Example

-This project demonstrates how to deploy a standard ERC-20 token contract to PolkaVM using Hardhat.
+This project demonstrates how to deploy a standard ERC-20 token contract to Reef Chain using Hardhat.

 ## Contract Overview